FullstackAcademy/Mewtify/README.md

 - pyaes has to be imported

 **Features:**
-- Python mutation available for windows and linux
+- Python mutation available for windows(Mewtify4Windows.py) and linux(Mewtify4Linux.py)
-- JPEG mutation availlable for windows
+- JPEG mutation availlable for windows(Mewtify4JPG.py)

 **How it operates:**